-The Executive Board remuneration policy aims to attract and retain Executive Board members with the right level of experience and competencies to drive the achievement of the company's purpose and strategic objectives.
-It provides for remuneration packages that consist of a balanced mix of fixed and variable compensation, with remuneration levels that are in line with the relevant level playing field.
+The Vopak Executive Board remuneration policy aims to attract and retain Executive Board members the right level of experience and competencies to drive the achievement of the company's purpose and strategic objectives.
+The Executive Board remuneration policy provides for remuneration packages that consist of a balanced mix of fixed and variable compensation, with remuneration levels that are in line with the relevant level playing field.
 Also, the Executive Board remuneration policy is aligned with those of Vopak senior executives.